The Teaching of Reading, Writing And Phonics At Broom Cottages Primary And Nursery School

 Key Stage 1

-As children move into Key Stage 1 they continue to progress through the scheme to develop confidence and independence in reading and writing.
+As children move into Key Stage 1 they continue to progress through the scheme to develop confidence and independence in reading.
 The expectation is that children will complete the scheme by the end of Key Stage 1.
+When children complete the scheme they move onto 'Read Write Inc' comprehension.

 Key Stage 2

-As children enter Key Stage 2 and complete the Read, Write Inc. Scheme (working at the expected standard) they progress to the 'Literacy and Language' Scheme which introduces more challenging texts and develops comprehension and grammar skills.
+As children enter Key Stage 2 and complete the Read, Write Inc. scheme (working at the expected standard) they move on to the Oxford Reading Tree Books from level 8-level 20.
+Children also read for pleasure using books from the Accelerated Reader Scheme.

 Why does it work?

-- The systematic and lively programme is managed by our two reading leaders, Mrs Shafto and Mrs McCormick.
+- The systematic and lively programme is managed by our reading leader, Mrs Shafto.

 - All staff (teachers and assistants) are trained together by one of our trainers who has taught and managed the programme (no cascade training is used).

 - Children do not struggle because the work is too difficult or get bored because the work is too easy.
 Children are regularly assessed to make sure they are working at the correct level and are appropriately challenged.

-- A few children who need extra support to maintain progress work with a reading tutor (teaching assistant) for 10 minutes in the afternoons to ensure that they do not fall behind their peers.
+- A few children who need extra support to maintain progress, work 1:1 with a reading tutor (teaching assistant) who delivers tailored intervention to meet their needs and ensure that they do not fall behind their peers.

-- Phonics are delivered in stand alone 30 minute session, this is in addition to 60 minutes of English tuition.
+- In Key Stage One, phonics and reading sessions are delivered in a 30 minute session, this is in addition to 60 minutes of English tuition.

 How and What Do The Children Learn?